March 30, 2016 by Rua Lupa

 Closely followed by, ‘How The Earth Changed History‘ (‘How Earth Made Us’ – original title), again by the BBC, hosted by Iain Stewart.

-But, the biggest catalyst to cultural development is when there is contact between different cultures – unsurprisingly, usually through Trade – bringing in new ideas and material goods that arose from their respective environments.
+But, the biggest catalyst to cultural change and development is when there is contact between different cultures – unsurprisingly, usually through Trade – bringing in new ideas and material goods that arose from their respective environments.
 Such as the introduction of new domestic species into a region, bringing in new resources, and the new domestic species altering the landscape.

 What ever their environment has abundance of is sold and whatever their environment has little of is bought from the other culture.
 Through this contact there is a sudden surge of creative expression and invention.
 Most of humanity’s greatest inventions arose directly from major trading centers – where new ideas were welcomed because it helped their people prosper.